-The data on total consumption of natural gas in Liechtenstein is provided by the gas utility (LGV 2022) and published in the national energy statistics (OS 2022a).
+The data on total consumption of natural gas in Liechtenstein is provided by the gas and heat utility (LW 2023) and published in the national energy statistics (OS 2023a).

 For the partition of natural gas consumption between the different combustion activities in 1A, only limited data is available.
-Even though the gas utility publishes statistics of natural gas consumption of different groups of its customers, the definition of these groups is not fully in line with IPCC source categories.
+Even though the gas and heat utility publishes statistics of natural gas consumption of different groups of its customers, the definition of these groups is not fully in line with IPCC source categories.
 Therefore, the following attribution is applied: